RyanMPrice/Trollo/README.md

 This design uses design rules for the gf180mcuC PDK.

 This project implements a 16 bit RISC themed processor for educational purposes.
+  --would if the PDK were complete

-Since the number of IO pins are limited the Address/Databus are merged into a single external bus.
+  --Since the number of IO pins are limited the Address/Databus are merged into a single external bus.

+This project provides experimental digital blocks to explore and learn about the idea-to-silicon pipeline.

+Blocks included
+  clkgate
+    simple latch and a bit of logic to safely control a clock signal with logic clkmux2
+    simple switch that allows two clock signals to be switched between without glitching DIGOTA
+    these are purely experimental
+  WavePWm
+    waveform synthesis from wavetable rom memory

 More documentation to come in the following days!